 Published on Brock University (http://www.brocku.ca)

-I also have an interest in consumerism and modernity, and am co-editor (with Cheryl Krasnick Warsh) of an essay collection entitled Consuming Modernity: Changing gendered behaviours and consumerism, 1919-1945 (UBC Press, 2013).
+I have an additional interest in consumerism and modernity, and am co-editor (with Cheryl Krasnick Warsh) of an essay collection entitled Consuming Modernity: Changing gendered behaviours and consumerism, 1919-1945 (UBC Press, 2013).

 My current research, funded by the Social Sciences and Humanities Research Council, looks at the development of Canada's drug laws from the nineteenth century to 1911.
-The manuscript, entitled "Its Baneful Influences: Opium, medicine, and the origins of Canada' drug laws" is in the hands of my press editor as you read this.
+The book, When Good Drugs Go Bad: Opium, medicine, and the origins of Canada's drug laws will be published in 2015.

 Students interested in doing directed readings on topics like addiction, drugs and alcohol, professionalization of medicine, or state regulation of health, all from historical perspectives, of course, should drop me a line.